HomeDNS ToolsDNS Record Lookup

 RecordWhat it controlsTypical use case

-CNAMEAliases one hostname to another.CDN aliases, SaaS verification hostnames.
+CNAMEAliases one hostname to another canonical name.CDN aliases, SaaS domain verification subdomains.

-MXDefines inbound mail servers + priorities.Email routing and failover.
+MXDefines inbound mail servers with priorities.Email routing, failover, and provider migration.

 Authoritative vs Recursive Answers